 We’ll be honest: Full-feature security camera rigs aren’t necessary for all homes or even office spaces.
 They’re more frequently found in higher-end neighborhoods and sensitive commercial areas such as banks.
 However, you might just be concerned about an angry ex or devious neighbors, which is an understandable situation for the average Joe or Sally.
 In fact, it’s possibly the number-one reason most people end up investing in a camera system with a DVR — or, in the case of modern surveillance setups, NVR (network video recorder).
-The legal implications are undeniably valuable and could very well punch beyond the price tag of whatever surveillance array you pick up, pricey as they may be at times.

 A “security camera system” employs multiple cameras on a CCTV network that’s attached in some way to a DVR or NVR terminal to store recordings for later viewing.
 In most cases, these terminals will offer the option to expand internal and external storage, save recordings to the cloud or overwrite old recordings with newer ones.
 You’ll invariably use the lattermost option sooner or later since the sheer size of the recordings can suck up terabytes of storage rather quickly, especially if you’re running multiple cameras concurrently in 1080p with audio to boot.
 If that doesn’t float your fancy, most camera systems also offer some form of motion-based recording to pare down the recording time strictly to moments of elevated risk when nearby activity is detected.